av1155/Dockitect/Dockitect.md

 **Privacy & offline:** default **no telemetry**.
 Offer an opt-in anonymous metrics flag later with a public schema.

 **Security:** app does **not** need Docker socket.
 It’s a **designer** that reads/writes files.
 Keep it unprivileged.
 A future “introspect running host” add-on can use a sidecar with least privilege.

+- Reinforcement: Dockitect never connects to the Docker socket and is not a runtime management tool.
+Users should export YAML and deploy with their preferred tooling (CLI, Portainer, etc.).

 **Determinism:** exporting YAML must be **stable** (key orders, env order, volume order).
 It’s crucial for clean diffs → star-win.